eclipse-archived/ceylon-lang.org/documentation/tour/generics.md

 ## There's more...

-I was about to start talking about sequenced type parameters, the foundation of Ceylon's typesafe metamodel.
-But I realize I already hit my word limit.
-If you're really impatient, you can skip forward to Part 8.

 Next we're going to back up a bit and cover a [couple of topics that got kinda glossed over](../missing-pieces).